YWCA in Action - January 2026

 STEM Impact

-Community partners using our STEM Impact curriculum recently embarked on an unit centered around exploring circuitry.
-Students were given LED light bulbs, test leads with alligator clips, and a battery to complete a circuit.
+Community partners using our STEM Impact curriculum recently embarked on an unit centered around circuitry.
+Students were given LED light bulbs, tested leads with alligator clips, and a battery to complete a circuit.
 The students then tested other materials, like playdough and aluminum foil, to see if they could conduct electricity.